Insect Ecology, Diversity and Conservation

 Section Information

-The section “Insect Ecology, Diversity and Conservation” will focus on the diversity of functions (i.e., diversity from a non-taxonomic viewpoint) of insects.
-Insects are extremely important in the normal functioning of ecosystems, and our knowledge about this is dismally lacking.
-Most of the richness of global species is made up by insects (esp. beetles, Coleoptera), and the majority of them have not yet been described.
-This Linnean shortfall is important but not the focus of this section.
-There are even bigger knowledge gaps about their life history (the so-called Hutchinsonian shortfall), distribution (Wallacean shortfall), and trophic relations (Eltonian shortfall), and our section is devoted to narrowing these knowledge gaps.
-We welcome articles about all the above aspects of arthropod (not only insect) life history, dynamics of distribution, life history, ecology, and aspects of biodiversity and conservation.
-Purely taxonomic manuscripts or those dealing with pest management should be directed to the appropriate sections, but studies concerning agricultural environments will be considered if they fall into the above categories.
+The section “Insect Ecology, Diversity and Conservation” focuses on the ecology, diversity (both taxonomic and functional) and conservation of insects.
+Most of the global species richness is made up by insects, with the majority of them having not yet been described.
+There are even larger knowledge gaps about their life histories (the so-called Hutchinsonian shortfall), distribution (Wallacean shortfall), and trophic relations (Eltonian shortfall), and the section is devoted to narrowing these knowledge gaps.
+We welcome manuscripts about all the above aspects of arthropod (not only insect) life history, dynamics of distribution, ecology, diversity and conservation.
+Manuscripts with a taxonomic focus or those dealing with pest management should be directed to the appropriate sections, but studies performed in cultivated habitats will be considered if they fall into the above categories.

 • dynamics of distribution, esp. invasions;